Prof. Dr. Patrick C. Leyens, LL.M. (London)

 Datum: 10.08.2021

-Patrick C. Leyens will be a professor of private law, corporate and commercial law at the University of Bremen beginning in winter term 2020/21.
+Patrick C. Leyens is professor of private law, corporate and commercial law at the University of Bremen since 2020.
+Since winter term 2024/25 he serves as the faculty’s vice dean.
 In his research he focuses on contracts, corporations and capital markets, especially corporate governance and corporate finance, comparative law and law and economics.

 Leyens studied law at the University of Cologne, passed the first German state exam in 1999 and received an LL.M. from the University of London in 2000.
 The second German state exam (bar exam) followed 2006 after training positions in Hamburg, New York and Sydney.
 He received a PhD (Dr. iur) in 2006 and a postdoctoral degree (Habilitation) in 2015 from the University of Hamburg.
 Both research projects were supervised by Prof. Dr. Dr. Dr. h.c. mult.
 Klaus J. Hopt, M.C.J.
 (NYU).